relab/gorums/README.md

 ### References

 [1] Tormod E. Lea, Leander Jehl, and Hein Meling.
-Gorums: _A Framework for
+Gorums: _New Abstractions for
-    Implementing Reconfigurable Quorum-based Systems._ In submission.
+    Implementing Quorum-based Systems._ In submission.